-Every translation presents its own unique challenges – from full localisation to coping with slang, several areas need to work together to make a text “speak” to those reading it.
-Legal text can prove especially tricky to translate due to the specifics; being too vague can easily cause a headache for all involved.
+Every translation presents its own unique challenges – from full localisation to coping with slang.
+Several areas need to work together to make a text “speak” to those reading it.
+Legal text can prove especially tricky to translate due to the specifics, but being too vague can easily cause a headache for all involved.
 So how do you surmount the difficulties of translating legal text?

 Our linguistic experts discuss the problems you can face with translating legal text and how to avoid all too costly mistakes…

 We live in an increasingly international world; globalisation has made opportunities for investment or working abroad possible for many.
 This seismic shift has led to an increasing demand for the translation of legal text.
 From patent files to business contracts, government documents to terms of service, a whole host of legal documents can require translation.

 Businesses operating in international markets with employees in multiple countries often need to translate certain key texts.
 This includes documents relating to HR and employment, such as contracts, visas and insurance policies.
 Dependent on the industry, there may also be confidentiality agreements, banking documents and financial statements.
 Companies wishing to import and export will also need to consider the specific impact of translation requirements upon their businesses.

 Court and government documents, such as statements, transcripts and certificates, may also need to be made available in another language.

 What makes translating legal text so challenging?

 The challenges of legal translation mainly boil down to the differences in legalese across countries.
 The formal and technical language used often does not directly translate, but, in order to ensure agreements are watertight between all parties, it’s vital to exclude any ambiguity.
 In case of certain languages that use vaguer ways of expressing specific points, documents need to stress important information with equal emphasis in each language.
 Using the right punctuation and syntax is also testing as this can vary between languages too.